-Repair category 1 Notes The plumbing and fittings appear of copper/PVC piping where seen and appeared in serviceable condition but was not tested.
-The bathroom fittings are on older lines whilst the shower-room fittings have been upgraded to a more modern type.
-Waterproof seals were generally intact at the time of our inspection.
+Repair category y 1 Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings are of modern style and type.
+Waterproof seals were generally intact at the time of our inspection, with some general wear and discolouration noted.
 No high moisture levels or suspect flooring were noted to the limited accessible areas surrounding.